-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-4) and related Prospectus of USA Interactive and to the incorporation by reference therein of our report dated February 6, 2003, with respect to the consolidated financial statements of USA Interactive included in its Annual Report for the year ended December 31, 2002 and the related financial statement schedule included therein, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-4/A No. 333-104973) and related Prospectus of InterActiveCorp (formerly USA Interactive) and to the incorporation by reference therein of our report dated February 6, 2003, with respect to the consolidated financial statements and schedule of USA Interactive (presently InterActiveCorp) included in its Annual Report (Form 10-K) for the year ended December 31, 2002, filed with the Securities and Exchange Commission.

-Ernst & Young LLP
+/s/ Ernst & Young LLP

-New York, New York May 2, 2003
+New York, New York July 7, 2003

-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-4) and related Prospectus of USA Interactive and to the incorporation by reference therein of our report dated February 5, 2003, except for the second paragraph of Note 15 as to which the date is March 19, 2003 and Note 16 as to which the date is April 28, 2003, with respect to the consolidated financial statements (as restated) and schedule of Expedia, Inc. included in its Annual Report, as amended by amendment No. 1 (Form 10-K/A), for the year ended December 31, 2002, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-4/A No. 333-104793) and related Prospectus of InterActiveCorp (formerly USA Interactive) and to the incorporation by reference therein of our report dated February 5, 2003, except for the second paragraph of Note 15, as to which the date is March 19, 2003, and except for Note 16, as to which the date is April 28, 2003, with respect to the consolidated financial statements (as restated) and schedule of Expedia, Inc. included in its Annual Report, as amended by Amendment No. 1 (Form 10-K/A) for the year ended December 31, 2002, filed with the Securities and Exchange Commission.

-Ernst & Young LLP
+/s/ Ernst & Young LLP

-Seattle, Washington May 2, 2003
+Seattle, Washington July 7, 2003